htadwilliams/NerfDX/README.md

 ## Examples

-Examples included show simplest possible usage for the scenario:
+Included example projects show simplest possible usage and dependencies for the scenario:

 * JoyConsole Console application only with logging to stdout.
 * JoyLog Console application plugs in Log4net wrapper (NerfDX knows nothing about Log4net).